mnot/I-D/binary-structured-headers/draft.md

 ### List Field Values

-Structured fields whose values are known to be a List as per {{Section 3.1 of RFC8941}} can be conveyed as a binary representation with a top level type of 0x1.
+Structured fields whose values are known to be a List as per {{Section 3.1 of STRUCTURED-FIELDS}} can be conveyed as a binary representation with a top level type of 0x1.
 They have a payload consisting of one or more Binary Data Types ({{types}}) representing the members of the list.

 ~~~
 List Field Value {